mimimimi2002/cosmeticsite/README.md

   * Your website should display some “recommended” products for the user to look through.
   * The algorithm to choose “recommended” products should be in some way based on the purchase history of the user.
 You may also have it use other information from the user as well.
   * Feel free to recommend something random if the user hasn’t purchased anything!

-#### Course Enrollment Site

-##### Additional Feature 1: Permissions to Enroll
-  * A logged in user must meet all the requirements in order to enroll for a class.
-    * These requirements must be visible to the user.
-  * Requirements must be at least: having taken the pre-requisites, being in the major, and the class having available seats.
-  * This may require saving additional metadata for classes/users.

-##### Additional Feature 2: Notify Users of Class Availability
-  * Users may be able to add themselves to a waitlist for classes that have no available spots left.
-  * If spots open up, the user should be notified in some way.
-    * For example, users may be notified the next time they log in if a spot opens up while they are offline.
-  * **Note**: This may be difficult to test because you and your partner are the only "users".
-For the presentation, you may make changes to the database manually to show this feature.

-##### Additional Feature 3: Bulk Enroll
-  * Users may add classes to a "cart."
-  * The classes in the "cart" should persist through refreshing of the page, for at least a couple of days.
-  * Users should be able to navigate somewhere to see the classes in the "cart."
-There should then be the option to bulk enroll in these classes.
-  * All of the items in the bulk enroll should be given the same confirmation code as each item is enrolled together in one transaction.

-##### Additional Feature 4: Schedule builder
-  * Users may have the website build a schedule for them based on the classes in the “cart.”
-  * This requires dates and time metadata for classes in the inventory.
-  * Your schedule builder algorithm should in some way display all of the possible schedules based on the user's “cart.”
-  * **Note**: This should be difficult to implement.
-It deals with time conflicts, and exhausting all the possible combinations of the classes that work together.
-While it may be difficult, it will also be fun and a valuable "challenge" to discuss during something like a job interview!

-##### Additional Feature 5: Degree Audit
-  * Users may have the website audit a degree.
-This can be either a major or a minor.
-  * Your website should now store information about class requirements to complete a degree in a specific major/minor.
-  * If the user chooses to audit a degree, the website should display valuable information about completed classes that count towards the degree, as well as any classes that still need to be taken to complete the degree.
-  * There must be at least 5 classes within at least 1 department for minors, and at least 10 classes within at least 3 departments for majors.

-#### Reservation Site

-##### Additional Feature 1: Feedback on a Service
-  * Logged-in users should be able to give feedback on any given service
-  * This should use a numerical rating scheme.
-  * There should be an “average rating” visibly shown for any given service.
-  * It may be useful to allow for users to explain their numerical ratings.
-As such, you should additionally allow for users to have the option to submit text reviews (e.g. comments) for any given product to accompany the numerical rating it received.

-##### Additional Feature 2: Create a New User
-  * Users are presented with a method in which to create an account for your reservation site.
-  * The user provides at minimum a username, password, and e-mail.
-  * The user information should be added to the database.
-    * Optionally, feel free to use security methods such as hashing to make your website more “secure”
-  * This information should be encapsulated within a Form HTML element

-##### Additional Feature 3: Booking with Time
-  * Your website now has additional metadata for each service that includes the dates/times available.
-  * When booking, an additional option and constraint is available.
-Users may choose a period of time to book a service for.
-The users are not able to book a service in a time period in which the service is unavailable (already booked).
-  * Your website should keep track of the users and their reservation times.
-As a consequence of this, users should not be able to double-book themselves.
-For example, a user should not be able to reserve a service for Tuesday from 3pm-7pm when they already have a service reserved for Tuesday 4pm-5pm.

-##### Additional Feature 4: Things to do
-  * Your website now has additional metadata for each service that includes the location of the service.
-  * Your website will give recommendations of things to do in certain locations!
-    * This can be shown while booking, after a transaction is completed, etc.
-  * Feel free to use the Google Maps API to display the exact locations of these destinations!

 # Internal Requirements